Total Solar Eclipse of 1999 August 11

 [requires an H.264/MPEG-4 decoder: Windows users can install the Windows Essentials Codec Pack]

-It is clear that British Airways flights have not reached the eight minutes of totality promised by the tour operator Goodwood Travel, which anyway was physically impossible.
-Again these flights were badly planned and by people who do not have sufficient knowledge of the subject.
+It is perfectly clear that British Airways flights have not reached the eight minutes of totality (in fact far from it with less than four minutes as can be seen on the simulation below) promised by the tour operator Goodwood Travel, which anyway was physically impossible.
+Sadly these flights were badly planned and by people who do not have sufficient knowledge of the subject.
+If you want to plan any such eclipse flight please contact me as my expertise will prove to be extremely useful for a successsful flight and eclipse observation.